 Monitoring identities and entities used to be easier when employees came to the office to log into the network.
 This is no longer the case.
 With employees needing to have both internal and remote access to a variety of on-premises and cloud applications on a variety of managed and unmanaged devices, achieving visibility becomes both harder and more necessary to understanding risk in your organization.
 Luckily, there are more affordable and faster solutions to understanding identities.
 In addition, leveraging monitoring solutions that can better help organizations get more out of their current infrastructure helps reduce the costs and complexity of rearchitecting.
 In their recent Market Trends, Gartner looks at behavior analysis as a link that connects different departments in the organization.
 Behavior analysis has gone beyond a simple security solution to a cross-departmental orchestrated effort.

-Risk Based Authentication, also known as RBA, is an old concept from the 90s that was promoted by RSA after the acquisition of RSA data by Security Dynamics in 1996.
+Risk-Based Authentication, also known as RBA, is an old concept from the 90s that was promoted by RSA after the acquisition of RSA data by Security Dynamics in 1996.
 In my humble opinion, RSA never delivered on its promise.
 RSA was mostly focused on preventing Man-in-the-Middle (MitM) types of attack with a hardware token second factor (aka OTP) device.
-Today, it is much easier to achieve true RBA because of the rich context collected using various methods in real time, and overall it is smarter and more predictive because of machine learning technology.
+Today, it is much easier to achieve true RBA because of the rich context collected using various methods in real-time, and overall it is smarter and more predictive because of machine learning technology.
 RBA takes the behavior context produced by the identity analytics solution and uses that information to help solve problems.
 The contextual data surrounding an identity helps to evaluate if the activity that the person is performing is classified as normal, risky, or critical/compromised.
-Beyond just profiling behavior of a user, understanding change of a user overtime can be so complex that systems must constantly learn from new data points and adapt responses based on new input.
-All of this risk profiling of user behavior and machine learning to understand change needs to happen in real time so we are constantly one step ahead of the attacker.
+Beyond just profiling, the behavior of a user, understanding the change of a user over time can be so complex that systems must constantly learn from new data points and adapt responses based on new input.
+All of this risk profiling of user behavior and machine learning to understand change needs to happen in real-time so we are constantly one step ahead of the attacker.
 Without proper automated remediation capabilities, security analysts will be burdened by the noise of alerts that may or may not be critical to their organization.

 A modern approach to authentication means many things, but most importantly it means that it needs to be easy: easy to deploy, easy to use, easy to change, and easy to secure.
 If you are interested in a modern way to leverage identity data to understand risk in your organization and take action, contact us at firstname.lastname@example.org.